Skip to content

 Loading screen won't show, as gosubs are always loaded with the script

-which navigates to the gosub and are not unloaded until the script unloads.
+that navigates to the gosub and are not unloaded until that script unloads.

 @return